murffps/wdd430-byui-demo/README.md

 NOTE: Eer push API keys to github or put then in the boards

-Adding sgtudents to make a tema
-USing the Proejct as a Board -- https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects
+Proejct as a Board -- https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects

 Create a project: